Chart Color Schemes

 Infrastructure

-Narwee - Beverly Hills has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Narwee - Beverly Hills has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Ten projects identified by AreaSearch are expected to impact the area significantly.
-These include Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line, Beverly Hills Town Centre Master Plan, Beverly Hills Town Centre (West) Planning Proposal, and Canterbury Road Mixed-Use Development - Roselands.
+The area's performance is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified ten projects that are expected to impact the area.
+Notable projects include the Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line, Beverly Hills Town Centre Master Plan, Canterbury Road Mixed-Use Development - Roselands, and 956 Canterbury Road Apartment Development - Roselands.
 The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.